Unity-Technologies/ml-agents/docs/Integrations-Match3.md

 <img src="images/match3.png" align="center" width="3000"/>

 ## Getting started
-The C# code for Match-3 exists inside of the extensions package (com.unity.ml-agents.extensions).
-A good first step would be to familiarize with the extensions package by reading the document [here](com.unity.ml-agents.extensions.md).
+The C# code for Match-3 exists inside of the Unity package (`com.unity.ml-agents`).
-The second step would be to take a look at how we have implemented the C# code in the example Match-3 scene (located under /Project/Assets/ML-Agents/Examples/match3).
+The good first step would be to take a look at how we have implemented the C# code in the example Match-3 scene (located under /Project/Assets/ML-Agents/Examples/match3).
 Once you have some familiarity, then the next step would be to implement the C# code for Match-3 from the extensions package.

 Additionally, see below for additional technical specifications on the C# code for Match-3.
 Please note the Match-3 game isn't human playable as implemented and can be only played via training.

 ## Technical specifications for Match-3 with ML-Agents